History of the Staten Island Railway: Improvements

-The PSC held a public hearing on December 16, 1910, to consider a proposal to eliminate grade crossings at Crook's crossing on Amboy Avenue in Great Kills, Clove Avenue in Grasmere, and Amboy Avenue in Huguenot.
+The PSC held a public hearing on December 16, 1910, to consider a proposal to eliminate grade crossings at Crook's crossing on Amboy Road in Great Kills, Clove Road in Grasmere, and Amboy Road in Huguenot.
 Commissioner of Public Work L.L.
 Tribus and Borough President Cromwell had started the push to eliminate grade crossings in Staten Island, which was approved by officials of the Staten Island Railway.
 The Board of Estimate had approved an appropriation to create a tentative plan.
 In the previous session of the State Legislature, a bill was passed allocating $250,000 for the state's portion of a fund to eliminate grade crossings in New York City, of which $200,000 was for Queens and $50,000 was for Staten Island.
 As such, $100 million would be available for the elimination of grade crossings in the two boroughs.
 At the time, there were 89 grade crossings on Staten Island, of which 14 were protected by sign boards, 44 by bells, 14 by flagmen, and 17 by gates.
 100 people were injured and 56 people were killed in accidents at grade crossings from 1907 to 1910.

-On March 6, 1911, work began on the elimination of a grade crossing at Amboy Avenue in Huguenot, which the PSC had ordered to be eliminated, as it was considered the most dangerous crossing on the island.
+On March 6, 1911, work began on the elimination of a grade crossing at Amboy Road in Huguenot, which the PSC had ordered to be eliminated, as it was considered the most dangerous crossing on the island.
 Work was to be done quickly with the intent of completing the project by the end of summer.
-As part of the project, Amboy Avenue would be depressed by 10 to 12 feet, and the tracks would be raised to provide 14 feet of clearance.
+As part of the project, Amboy Road would be depressed by 10 to 12 feet, and the tracks would be raised to provide 14 feet of clearance.
 The crossing was to be 60 feet wide with sidewalks, and the structure over the road was to consist of steel on concrete abutments.
 The project was estimated to cost $78,240, with $19,560 in funding coming from the state.
 The PSC had also ordered the elimination of a grade crossing at Great Kills with Crooke's crossing; work on the project was expected to begin shortly.

 On March 24, 1911, an automatic block signal system manufactured by the Hall Signal Company was put into use between Pleasant Plains and Tottenville, eliminating the need for a telegraph block signal office at Atlantic station.
 The new signaling system reduced the work required for telegraph operators on the line to report when trains moved in and out of signal blocks.
 This system had already been in use on the North Shore Branch from St. George to Arlington, and the South Beach Branch from St. George to South Beach for some time.